-Quality Requirement Threshold Method of Measurement Consequence of breach Domain 1: Preventing people dying prematu urely Not Applicable Domain 2: Enhancing the qua ality of life of p eople with long-term cond itions Proportion of people feeling supported to manage their condition > 90% Proportion of patients feeling supported assessed through questionnaires /telephone interview Audit to evaluate causation and change in practice where feasible Unplanned Admissions Ability to work with this <2% HES data Audit to evaluate causation and remedial action condition (Pg 32; 2.2 Updated definition >85% Assessed through patient assessment of their condition Audit to evaluate causation and remedial action Domain 3: Helping people to recover from e pisodes of ill-health or fol lowing injury Emergency readmissions within 30 days of discharge from hospital < 5% HES data: Proportion of patients readmitted following surgery for their recurrent prolapse or incontinence Audit to evaluate causation and remedial action Patient Reported Outcome Measures (PROMs) for elective procedures >70% Completion of pre and post-operative ICIQ, KHQ, ePAQ or other validated questionnaires Domain 4: Ensuring that peop ple have a posi • Measuring patient experience of outpatient care.
-This is across three stages of the care pathway: pre-visit; during the visit to the Outpatients department; and the transition/post-visit period > 85% Care Quality Commission's Outpatient survey Audit to evaluate causation and remedial action Measuring patient experience >85% of hospital inpatient care which is the average (mean) of five domain scores 1) The Care Quality Commission's Adult Inpatient Survey Audit to evaluate causation and remedial action
+Quality Requirement Threshold Method of Measurement Consequence of breach Domain 1: Preventing people dying prematurely Not Applicable 9 Domain 2: Enhancing the quality of life of people with long-term conditions Proportion of people feeling supported to manage their condition > 90% Proportion of patients feeling supported assessed through questionnaires /telephone interview Audit to evaluate causation and change in practice where feasible Unplanned Admissions <2% HES data Audit to evaluate causation and remedial action Ability to work with this condition (Pg 32; 2.2 Updated definition >85% Assessed through patient assessment of their condition Audit to evaluate causation and remedial action Domain 3: Helping people to recover from e pisodes of ill-health or fol lowing injury Emergency readmissions within 30 days of discharge from hospital < 5% HES data: Proportion of patients readmitted following surgery for their recurrent prolapse or incontinence Audit to evaluate causation and remedial action Patient Reported Outcome Measures (PROMs) for elective procedures >70% Completion of pre and post-operative ICIQ, KHQ, ePAQ or other validated questionnaires Domain 4: Ensuring that people have a positive experience of care Measuring patient experience of outpatient care.
+This is across three stages of the care pathway: pre-visit; during the visit to the Outpatients department; and the transition/post-visit period > 85% Care Quality Commission's Outpatient survey Audit to evaluate causation and remedial action Measuring patient experience of hospital inpatient care which is the average (mean) of five domain scores 1) Access & Waiting domain 2) Safe, high quality co- >85% The Care Quality Commission's Adult Inpatient Survey Audit to evaluate causation and remedial action

-Quality Requirement Threshold Method of Measurement Consequence of breach Access & Waiting domain 2) Safe, high quality co- ordinated care domain 3) Better information, more choice domain 4) Building closer relationships domain and 5) Clean, friendly, comfortable place to be domain.
-Outcomes of treatment - 100% of treated Annual patient treatment outcome survey with Audit information and take to hospital group for patient experience patients opportunities for discussion. given suggesting changes in Changes as a result of questionnaire treatment pathway suggestions uploaded onto relevant section of hospital website Domain 5: Treating and carin a for people in a safe environment and p avoidable harm All Patient Safety incidents reported especially Safety incidents involving severe harm or death 98% Reduction of Incidents compared to previous years Audit to evaluate causation and remedial action Measurement of Incidence of As per Number of cases per Audit to evaluate hospital-related venous thromboembolism national KPIs year by the number of admissions for elective surgery causation and remedial action Measurement of Incidence of Q Number of cases per Audit to evaluate healthcare associated infection: i MRSA bacteraemia; ii C.difficile As per national KPIs year by the number of admissions for elective surgery causation and remedial action 2AF
+Quality Requirement Threshold Method of Measurement Consequence of bread ordinated care domain 3) Better information, more choice domain 4) Building closer relationships domain and 5) Clean, friendly, comfortable place to be domain.
+Domain 5: Treating and carir avoidable harm ig for people in a safe environment and p rotecting them from All Patient Safety incidents reported especially Safety incidents involving severe harm or death 98% Reduction of Incidents compared to previous years Audit to evaluate causation and remedia action Measurement of Incidence of hospital-related venous thromboembolism As per national KPIs Number of cases per year by the number of admissions for elective surgery Audit to evaluate causation and remedia action Measurement of Incidence of healthcare associated infection: i MRSA bacteraemia; ii C.difficile As per national KPIs Number of cases per year by the number of admissions for elective surgery Audit to evaluate causation and remedia action